Breast Cancer Awareness Month

 The hands raised in the photo above is in response to: raise your hand if you know someone who has been impacted by breast cancer.
 With 1 in 8 women in the US to develop breast cancer in her lifetime, it is crucial that we do not delay screenings and the care we need.
 Breast Cancer Awareness Month looked different due to COVID-19 this year, yet our community still came together in powerful ways to to connect, support, and honor those impacted by cancer.

 To make a gift to support those impacted by cancer - or honor a loved one - donate here.

 This Breast Cancer Awareness Month, help raise awareness and promote prevention in the 7th Annual Pink Up the Port Photo Contest.

 COVID-19 has resulted in many people putting off getting their routine mammograms.
 It’s more important than ever to schedule your annual mammogram and encourage other to get screened – because cancer doesn’t wait.
 With many infection control and safety measures in place, we are ready to provide the care and screening you need.

 All women are at risk for developing breast cancer, and this risk increases with age.
 Like many types of cancer, the earlier breast cancer is detected, the better the outcome.
 Schedule your mammogram at one of our three locations:

 - Amesbury: 24 Morrill Place

 - Haverhill: PMA Medical Office Building, One Park Way

 Please note: Due to infection control restrictions, walk-in appointments are not available at this time.

 Our community is blessed to have many local resources to find complementary therapies, support and community.
-AJH has partnered with many of these organizations this October to provide activities free of charge.
-See full calendar below and click on the image for more details and to register.
+AJH proudly partnered with many of these organizations in October to provide activities - but these wonderful resources are available year-round: